jallen2034/Thinkific-Multi-User-Journal-Assignment-NextJS/README.md

 ### Your Feedback on This Technical Challenge

 Have feedback for how we could make this assignment better?
-Please let us know.
+Please let us know.git add

 Overall, I found the challenge engaging and enjoyable; however, I believe the original time estimate of 1-3 hours is inaccurate for intermediate-level developers.